 Senate votes to advance Kavanaugh nomination, setting up final vote for Saturday

-The Senate voted Friday to end debate on Judge Brett Kavanaugh’s Supreme Court nomination, moving the chamber to a final vote Saturday evening amid a rancorous fight over decades-old sexual assault allegations against him.
+The Senate voted Friday to end debate on Judge Brett Kavanaugh’s Supreme Court nomination, setting the stage for a final vote in the chamber Saturday evening -- where the White House now believes it has the votes to confirm Kavanaugh.

 The vote to invoke cloture was 51-49.
-While the vote was not necessarily indicative of the final confirmation vote, it moved him one step closer to sitting on the highest court in the land and three out of four key undecided senators voted "yes" to advance the nomination.
+While the vote was not necessarily indicative of the final confirmation vote, it moved him one step closer to sitting on the highest court in the land, with three out of four key undecided senators voting "yes" to advance the nomination.

 Republican Sens.
-Susan Collins, R-Maine, Jeff Flake, R-Ariz., and West Virginia Democratic Sen. Joe Manchin, voted to invoke cloture.
-Sen. Lisa Murkowski, R-Alaska, voted "no" on cloture.
-With a 51-49 majority, Republicans can't afford more than one defection if all Democrats were tovote together.
+Susan Collins, R-Maine, Jeff Flake, R-Ariz., and West Virginia Democratic Sen. Joe Manchin, voted to move forward.
+Sen. Lisa Murkowski, R-Alaska, voted "no." With a 51-49 majority, Republicans can't afford more than one defection if all Democrats were to vote together.
 Collins is expected to announce her decision in a speech on the Senate floor at 3 p.m.
 Friday.
+Flake later said he intends to vote "yes," "unless something big changes."

-The math for Republicans became somewhat trickier late Thursday when Sen. Steve Daines, R-Mont. said he would be attending his daughter's wedding in Montana on Saturday, He said he would return to cast the decisive vote if needed.
+The math for Republicans became somewhat trickier late Thursday when Sen. Steve Daines, R-Mont., said he would be attending his daughter's wedding in Montana on Saturday.
+He said he would return to cast the decisive vote if needed.

 President Trump welcomed the vote in a tweet, saying he was "very proud" of the Senate.
+A source familiar with the lobbying efforts to confirm Kavanaugh told Fox News that the White House believes it has the votes to confirm Kavanaugh.

+The source said that the White House believes Murkowski will ultimately be a "no," but Manchin, Collins and Flake will all vote "yes."

 Kavanaugh’s nomination was embroiled in a controversy that gripped the nation after multiple women made sexual assault allegations originating from his time in high school and college.
 The most prominent allegation was from California professor Christine Blasey Ford, who said that Kavanaugh assaulted her at a high school party.
 That allegation resulted in a high-stakes Senate Judiciary hearing last week where both Ford and Kavanaugh testified.